tastybug/zettelkasten/catalog/finops/00-finops-elevator-pitch-material.md

 * A FinOps team with cloud domain expertise builds trust and credibility.
 * A central FinOps team is a facilitator among teams.
 * Execution is decentralized, but based on data and advice given centrally.
+* Cloud procurement happens decentralized, has various drivers (fast growth).
+Losing track of who does what can be deadly.
+Bringing structure to this in a time where a central procurement dept. is dead is crucial.
+Who is it that says: "Move fast, but make sure not to exceed $0.40 per user transaction.
+How much do we pay at the moment."
+* Business analyst sits between customer and product team.
+FinOps sits "between" Finance/Executives and product team.

 ## A FinOps Journey